anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 ## Standard DNS Resource Records (RRs) {#sec:rr}

-DNS records are, like DNS queries, encoded as CBOR arrays of a definite length (major type 4) with up to 5 entries, but of length 2 at minimum.
+DNS records are, like DNS queries, encoded as CBOR arrays with up to 5 entries, but of length 2 at minimum.
-They contain in the following order an optional name (as text string of a definite length, major type 3, see {{sec:domain-names}}), a TTL (as unsigned integer, major type 1), an optional record type (as unsigned integer, major type 1), an optional record class (as unsigned integer, major type 1), and lastly a record data entry (as byte string of a definite length, major type 2, or text string of a definite length, major type 3).
+They contain in the following order an optional name (as text string, see {{sec:domain-names}}), a TTL (as unsigned integer), an optional record type (as unsigned integer), an optional record class (as unsigned integer), and lastly a record data entry (as byte string or text string).

 The presence of the optional name can be determined by the first element of the resource record being a string.